Kevin Padlo

-Kevin Michael Padlo (born July 15, 1996) is an American professional baseball third baseman in the Los Angeles Angels organization.
-The Colorado Rockies selected Padlo in the fifth round of the 2014 Major League Baseball draft.
-He made his MLB debut in 2021.
-He previously played for the Tampa Bay Rays, Seattle Mariners, San Francisco Giants and Pittsburgh Pirates.
+Kevin Michael Padlo (born July 15, 1996) is an American professional baseball third baseman who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Tampa Bay Rays, Seattle Mariners, San Francisco Giants, Pittsburgh Pirates, and Los Angeles Angels.
+The Colorado Rockies selected Padlo in the fifth round of the 2014 MLB draft.

 Career

 Colorado Rockies

 Padlo attended Murrieta Valley High School in Murrieta, California, where in addition to playing baseball he was a two-time all-league basketball selection.
 He committed to attend the University of San Diego on a college baseball scholarship.

 The Colorado Rockies selected Padlo in the fifth round of the 2014 Major League Baseball draft.
-Rather than enroll in college, Padlo signed with the Rockies, receiving a $650,000 signing bonus.
+Rather than attend college, Padlo signed with the Rockies, receiving a $650,000 signing bonus.

 Padlo made his professional debut with the Grand Junction Rockies of the Rookie-level Pioneer League, batting .300/.421/.594 with eight home runs and 44 RBIs in 48 games.
-To start 2015, the Rockies assigned Padlo to the Asheville Tourists of the Class A South Atlantic League.
-He struggled, and was demoted to the Boise Hawks of the Class A-Short Season Northwest League.
+To start 2015, the Rockies assigned Padlo to the Asheville Tourists of the Single-A South Atlantic League.
+He struggled and was demoted to the Boise Hawks of the Class A short season Northwest League.

-Padlo spent the entire 2015 season with the Hawks, and was named a preseason and midseason Northwest League All-Star.
+Padlo played for the entirety of the Hawks' 2015 season and was named a preseason and midseason Northwest League All-Star.
 In 27 games for Asheville he batted .145, and in 70 games for Boise he hit .294/.404/.502 with nine home runs and 46 RBIs.

 Tampa Bay Rays

-On January 28, 2016, the Rockies traded Padlo and Corey Dickerson to the Tampa Bay Rays in exchange for Jake McGee and Germán Márquez.
-He spent the 2016 season with the Bowling Green Hot Rods of the Class A Midwest League, where he batted .230/.358/.413 with 16 home runs and 66 RBIs in 115 games.
-He spent 2017 with the Charlotte Stone Crabs of the Class A-Advanced Florida State League, posting a .223 batting average with six home runs and 34 RBIs in 64 games.
-After the season, the Rays assigned Padlo to the Surprise Saguaros of the Arizona Fall League.
+On January 28, 2016, the Rockies traded Padlo and Corey Dickerson to the Tampa Bay Rays for Jake McGee and Germán Márquez.
+Padlo spent the 2016 season with the Bowling Green Hot Rods of the Class A Midwest League, where he batted .230/.358/.413 with 16 home runs and 66 RBIs in 115 games.
+He spent 2017 with the Charlotte Stone Crabs of the High-A Florida State League, posting a .223 batting average with six home runs and 34 RBIs in 64 games.
+After the season, Padlo played for the Surprise Saguaros of the Arizona Fall League.

 Padlo returned to Charlotte in 2018, batting .223 with eight home runs and 54 RBIs with 115 games.
-He split the 2019 season between the Montgomery Biscuits and Durham Bulls, hitting a combined .265/.389/.538/.927 with 21 home runs and 62 RBI.
+He split the 2019 season between the Double-A Montgomery Biscuits and Triple-A Durham Bulls, hitting a combined .265/.389/.538 with 21 home runs and 62 RBI.

-Padlo was added to the Rays 40–man roster following the 2019 season.
-He did not play a minor league game in 2020 due to the cancellation of the minor league season caused by the COVID-19 pandemic.
+On November 20, 2019, the Rays added Padlo to their 40-man roster to protect him from the Rule 5 draft.
+He did not play a minor league game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

 On April 6, 2021, Padlo was promoted to the major leagues for the first time to fill in for the injured Kevin Kiermaier.
 He made his MLB debut that night as the starting third baseman against the Boston Red Sox.

-After batting .083 over 12 at-bats, Padlo was designated for assignment by the Rays.
+After batting .083 over 12 at-bats, Padlo was designated for assignment by the Rays on August 17.